 The Applicant has no intent to reopen the 1986 MPD Approval.
-The fact that Staff and the Applicant have differing interpretations of whether the 1985 LMC or the 2003 LMC applies to the calculation of Support Commercial and Meeting Space, and the fact that the Applicant has made a reasoned and good faith assertion as to why the 2003 LMC applies, does not constitute an amendment to the 1986 MPD Approval.
-Similarly, the City presumably does not intend to reopen the 1986 MPD Approval as it would result in going back to pre-MPD Approval development which would (i) require the City to give back the open space, easements, rights of way, public trails and associated improvements on Treasure Hill; (ii) result in a reversion to the underlying density allowable in 1985-in excess of 450 unit equivalents; and (iii) result in the Applicant being entitled to construct single family homes (and a related surface street) on Treasure Hill.
-This would cause Treasure Hill to look like the east side of Deer Crest.
+The fact that Staff and the Applicant have differing interpretations of whether the 1985 LMC or the 2003 LMC applies to the calculation of Support Commercial and Meeting Space, that the Applicant has made a reasoned and good faith assertion as to why the 2003 LMC applies, does not constitute an amendment to the 1986 MPD Approval.
+Similarly, the City presumably does not intend to reopen the 1986 MPD Approval as it would result in going back to pre-MPD Approval development which would (i) require the City to give back the open space, easements, rights of way, public trails and associated improvements on Treasure Hill; (ii) result in a reversion to the underlying density allowable in 1985-in excess of 450 unit equivalents; and (iii) result in the Applicant being able to develop single family residences on Treasure Hill, a development that could look like the extension of Lowell Avenue to Upper Norfolk and King Road and above King Road, with the consequence that such development would be similar in appearance to the East side of Deer Crest.